inferno-framework/davinci-dtr-test-kit/lib/davinci_dtr_test_kit/docs/dtr_full_ehr_suite_description_v201.md

      `inferno.healthit.gov`.
 If running in another location, see guidance on the "Overview" tab of the postman collection.
    - **access_token**: note the "Current value" (update if desired) for use later.

+#### Dinner Questionnaire (Standard)

+For the standard (static) questionnaire demo, use the requests in the _Static Dinner_ folder in the Postman collection.

-1. Return to Inferno and in the test list at the left, select _2 Static Questionnaire Workflow_.
+1. Return to the Inferno test session and in the test list at the left, select _2 Static Questionnaire Workflow_.
 1. Click the "Run All Tests" button in the upper right.
 1. Add the **access_token** configured in postman to the Inferno input with the same name
 1. Click the "Submit" button in Inferno.